Serbia, Hungary and Croatia 10 day tour

 - Assistance of our tour leader Frank Mackin

 - Travel insurance

 We are delighted to offer a 10 Day tour to Serbia, Hungary and Croatia.
 Our first two nights are in Budapest, the beautiful capital city of Hungary where the majestic river Danube flows through.
 The next 7 nights we will be staying in one of Europe’s undiscovered gems, the medieval city of Novi Sad in Serbia also on the banks of the river Danube and facing the slopes of the Fruska Gora mountains.
 It is dominated by the magnificent Petrovaridan fortress which proudly stands 125 metres above the river.
 This is the second largest fortress in Europe.
 Novi Sad is truly one of the historical treasures of Europe where Serbs, Croats, Hungarians, Slovaks and Jews live in complete safety and harmony.
+It is home to 26 ethnic groups and six official languages.
 You will be delighted at the very warm welcome Irish guests receive in this simply amazing city.
+Lonely Planet ranked it third on its list of best city destinations for 2019.
+It will become the first non EU European Capital of Culture in 2021.
 The cost of living in Serbia is a fraction of that in Ireland and is one of the cheapest countries in Europe.
 This tour will appeal to those who want to sample something completely different from the usual mass tourist destinations.
 Visit it now before it is discovered.

 We depart Dublin airport for our direct flight from Dublin to Budapest.
 On arrival we are met by Frank Mackin and our local tour guide.
 We will be then be transferred to our central 4 star Hotel, the Leonardo Hotel, for more information on the hotel visit their webside www.leonardo-hotels.com where we will be staying for the next two nights.